-Prerequisite - by invitation of the director; audition required
+Prerequisite - audition required

 The Wind Ensemble performs advanced band-style literature in the context of a chamber ensemble.
 Often requiring only a single player on a part, there is strong emphasis on individual performance, leadership, responsibility and musical growth.
 Participation is by audition and recommendation of the instructor and governed by a rigid consideration for balanced instrumentation.
 Scheduled public performances are a requirement of the course.